-A 61 domain authority is pretty good in search terms.
-The number of tracker and tech connections also shows a good level of e-Commerce expertise behind the site.
+A 61 domain authority is decent in search.
+The number of tracker and tech connections also shows there’s good e-Commerce expertise behind the site.

 They’ve got the expected tagging and data analytics set up, with advertising trackers and content experience managers.
 Their store is set up on IBM Websphere which also includes stores like Costco and K-Mart among its other users.

-This suggest to us a high level of e-Commerce expertise, and that they’ve invested to support this channel.
+This suggests a high level of e-Commerce expertise, and that they’ve invested to support this channel.

-When you land on new TVs, the first product you see is the Linsar 75 inches 4K UHD HD smart TV for what seems like a bargain price of $999.
+When you land on new TVs, the first product you see is the Linsar 75-inch 4K UHD HD smart TV for what seems like a bargain price of $999.
 Now, we don’t plan to review the TV itself, more what we can learn from how it’s sold.
-Remember, this article’s about how to sell high ticket products online.
+Remember, this article is about how to sell high ticket products online.

 Get the basics right

-So, what we see, is a solid product image taking the lead.
+So, we see a solid product image taking the lead.
 Makes sense.
 After all, TVs are something you look at.
-Then, the product name and a short summary of the key features come next.
+Then, the product name and a summary of the key features come next.
 That’s good.

-If we were using our online store product page checklist, this page would tick many boxes.
-It does many things well.
+Using our online store product page checklist, this page would tick many boxes.
 It’s a good example of what to do when selling high ticket products online.

-The Good Guys have done a good job to make these basics the FIRST things you see on the page.
+The Good Guys have done a good job of making these basics the FIRST things you see on the page.